cmdalbem/portfolio/src/pages/ciclomapa/index.md

 lastUpdated: "2023-03"
 title: "CicloMapa"
 minibio: "A platform to democratize the access to bike maps of brazilian cities with open data."
-description: "An open platform to democratize access to bike maps of brazilian cities, combining the open collaborativity OpenStreetMap with web technologies and easy-to-use design."
+description: "Designing and developing an open platform to democratize access to bike maps of Brazilian cities in collaboration with two of the most urban mobility organizations in the country.
+We combined the power of the open and collaborative OpenStreetMap, simplifying and making it more beautiful and easy to use."
 tags: ['design','front-end','product management']
 cover: './cover.png'
 hover: '/covers/ciclomapa.gif'